-Chicken, as a white meat, has a much subtler flavor than red meats.
-You need to carefully consider which wood you use to smoke chicken, because you don’t want to overpower the taste of the meat or give it a bitter taste.
+You need to carefully consider which wood you use to smoke chicken because you don’t want to overpower the taste of the meat or give it a bitter taste.

 Different woods impart different flavors to chicken.
-Some have a milder flavor than others, and certain woods give the meat a nutty, sweet taste.
+Some have a milder flavor than others, and certain woods give the meat a sweet and nutty flavor instead.

 Top Woods For Delicious Smoked Chicken

-The best types of wood for smoking chicken burn hot, yet slow, and give a delicate smokey flavor that does not hide the taste of the meat itself.
+The best types of wood burn hot, yet slowly, and give a delicate smokey flavor that does not hide the taste of the meat itself.

-Chef, BBQ Pitmaster, and 4-time World Barbecue Champion, Myron Mixon reckons that these are the best woods to use for mouthwatering smoked chicken:
+Chef, BBQ Pitmaster, and 4-time World Barbecue Champion, Myron Mixon reckon that these are the best woods to use for mouthwatering chicken:

 Watch this YouTube video:

-- Almond wood is a favorite for smoking chicken because it gives the meat a slightly sweet, nutty flavor.
+- Almond wood is a favorite because it gives the meat a slightly sweet, nutty flavor.

-- Applewood is great for smoking all types of poultry.
-It brings a lovely mild, fruity flavor to the smoked chicken.
+- Applewood is excellent for smoking all types of poultry.
+It brings a lovely mild, fruity flavor to the chicken.

 - Apricot wood has a very similar flavor to hickory, only it is much milder, so I will not overpower the chicken.
 It gives the meat a sweet, smokey flavor.

-- Cherry is a mild wood that gives the chicken a slightly sweet flavor.
+- Cherry wood is a mild wood that gives the chicken a slightly sweet flavor.

 - Maple wood gives the chicken a deliciously sweet, smokey flavor.
-It has a similar flavor to hickory, only it imparts a milder taste.
+It has a similar flavor to hickory wood, only it imparts a milder taste.

-- Oak is one of the most popular woods used for smoking chicken.
+- Oak is one of the most popular woods used for wood chips.
 While the flavor is quite strong and distinctive, it will not overpower the chicken.

 - Orangewood is very mild, so it will not overpower the taste of the chicken or the seasoning.
 It gives the chicken a subtly sweet, fruity, smokey flavor.

-- Pecan wood gives chicken a beautifully nutty, sweet, and rich flavor.
-Pecan is one of the most popular woods for smoking chicken.
+- Pecan wood gives the chicken a beautifully nutty, sweet, and rich flavor.
+Pecan wood chips are one of the most popular woods.

 Can I Use Multiple Woods To Smoke Chicken?